coder/coder/docs/about.md

 ## What Coder is not

-- Coder is an infrastructure as code (IaC) platform.
+- Coder is not an infrastructure as code (IaC) platform.
 Terraform is the first IaC *provisioner* in Coder.
 As a result, Coder admins can define any Terraform resources can as Coder workspaces.

 - Coder is not a DevOps/CI platform.
 Coder workspaces can follow best practices for cloud workloads, but Coder is not responsible for how you define or deploy the software you write.